Moving From New York to California

-Safe guarding the interior of your home is also an important part of being prepared for an earthquake.
+Safeguarding the interior of your home is also an important part of being prepared for an earthquake.
 There are many pieces of furniture that could cause damage to the property.
 This could mean securing bookshelves, making sure large TV’s and speakers are securely attached.
-If you’re good at DIY, secure your home yourself, or hire a professional to ensure the safety of your home.
+If you are good at DIY, secure your home yourself, or hire a professional to ensure the safety of your home.
 Consider placing any large objects close to the ground.
 FEMA (Federal Emergency Management Agency) have published a poster showing earthquake hazards around the home.

 How can I prepare myself for an earthquake?